ezabyss/WObheek/README.md

 - 👋 Hi, I’m @WObheek
-- 👀 I’m interested in python programming but i learn everything.
+- 👀 I’m interested in python programming and bash scripting.
+- 🧪 Currently learning DataScience @Datacamp
 - 🌱 I’m currently learning datascience and automation & everything others. 😀
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 WObheek/WObheek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.